-Google Sheets offers several methods for moving columns around on a spreadsheet.
-It’s common to come back to data and decide the way you organized it before no longer makes the most sense.
+How to move columns in Google Sheets?
+Google Sheets offers several methods for transferring columns around on a spreadsheet.
+It’s common to come back to the data and realize that how it is organized no longer makes the most sense.

-Non-consecutive columns will not move together, Google Sheets will just move the last selected column.
+Non-consecutive columns will not move together; Google Sheets will move the last selected column.

 - Select one or more columns you want to move.
-Do this by left-clicking on the column’s header letter.
-The example below shows highlighting column E.
+Do this by left-clicking on the letter right above the column header.
+The example below shows highlights from column E.

 - Leave the mouse cursor over the column letters until it turns into a hand icon.

-Google Sheets has moved the “car make” from column E to column D and all columns to its right have been moved over accordingly.
+Google Sheets has moved the column header “car make” from column E to column D, and all columns to its right have been moved over accordingly.

-Google Sheets features a menu option that nudges a column selection one to the left or one to the right.
-This method is ideal for minor adjustments.
+Google Sheets features a menu option that nudges a column selection, one to the left or one to the right.
+I like to use this method when making only minor adjustments.

-- Select one or more columns.
+- Select one column or multiple columns.
 The example shows selecting columns D, E, and F.

-- Open the “Edit” menu and select “Move column(s) left” or “Move column(s) right.”
+- Open the “Edit” menu and select “Move.”

-The following example demonstrates what happens when choosing “Move columns right.”
-Now columns D, E, and F all move to the right of column G. Because of the shift, column G is now column D.
+The following example demonstrates what happens when choosing “Columns right.”
+Now, columns D, E, and F all move to the right of column G. Because of the shift, column G is now column D.

-The “drag” and “move” methods don’t work as well when dealing with spreadsheets that have a substantial amount of columns.
-They can either be difficult to track or take a long time to accomplish a move across several columns.
+The “drag” and “move” methods don’t work as well when dealing with spreadsheets that have many columns.
+They can either be difficult to track or take a long time to accomplish a move across multiple columns.

-Using the “Cut,” “Insert,” and “Paste” commands to move a column work well when the other methods are cumbersome.
+Using the “Cut,” “Insert,” and “Paste” commands to move a column works well when the other methods are cumbersome.

-- Select one or more columns you want to move.
+- Select one or more columns you want to move, including the column header.
 The example shows selecting column C.

-- Next, apply “Cut” to the column by opening the “Edit” menu and selecting the “Cut” command.
-Alternatively, you can use the “Ctrl + X” keyboard shortcut (“CMD + X” on Mac).
+- Next, open the “Edit” menu and select the “Cut” command.
+Alternatively, you can use the Ctrl + X keyboard shortcut (CMD + X on Mac).

-- Click on a destination column header next to where you want to move the selected column.
+- Click on the destination column header next to where you want to move the selected columns.
 The example shows selecting column G.

 - Google Sheets will automatically highlight the new column.
-Open the “Edit” menu and select “Paste” to move the “cut” column into the “new” column.
-Alternatively, use the “Ctrl + V” shortcut (“CMD + V on Mac).
+Open the “Edit” menu and select “Paste” to move the cut column into the new location.
+Alternatively, use the Ctrl + V keyboard shortcut (CMD + V on Mac).

 - The original column you “cut” from is now blank.
 You can remove it by right-clicking on the blank column and choosing the “Delete column” option from the pop-up list.